2009 World Touring Car Championship: Races

-Standings
+Championship standings

 Drivers' Championship

 † — Drivers did not finish the race, but were classified as they completed over 90% of the race distance.

 Drivers' Championship points were awarded on a 10-8-6-5-4-3-2-1 basis to the first eight finishers in each of the twenty four races.
 All results obtained were taken into account.

 Manufacturers' Championship

 Manufacturers' Championship points were awarded on a 10-8-6-5-4-3-2-1 basis to the first eight finishers in each of the twenty four races.
 All results obtained by the best two classified cars per manufacturer were taken into account.
 All other cars from the same manufacturer were considered to be invisible in terms of points scoring.